Chris Rwabukamba

-Chris Rwabukamba (born January 5, 1987) is a professional Canadian football defensive back for the Edmonton Eskimos of the Canadian Football League (CFL).
-He was drafted 27th overall by the Hamilton Tiger-Cats in the 2010 CFL Draft and signed with the team on June 1, 2011.
-He has also been a member of the Edmonton Eskimos.
-He played college football for the Duke Blue Devils.
+Chris Rwabukamba (born January 5, 1987) is a Rwandan-Canadian professional football defensive back who played in the Canadian Football League (CFL).
+He was drafted 27th overall by the Hamilton Tiger-Cats in the 2010 CFL draft and signed with the team on June 1, 2011.
+He was also a member of the Edmonton Eskimos / Elks, BC Lions, and Calgary Stampeders.
+He played college football for the Duke Blue Devils where he was a team captain his senior year.
 He was born in Kigali, Rwanda and raised in Windsor, Ontario.